-All St. Lawrence College staff and faculty are required to be registered with Duo and will be provided a hardware security token.
-The mobile app is recommended as well but is optional for personal devices.
-The mobile app supports ‘push notifications’ when logging in so instead of putting in a code, you can either approve or deny the login attempt via your phone.
+All St. Lawrence College students, staff, and faculty are required to be registered with Duo.
+The mobile app is available for both iOS and Android devices from their respective app stores.
+The mobile app supports ‘push notifications’ when logging in, as well as provide you with a rotating passcode.
+You can either approve or deny the login attempt via your phone.

-You can use a Duo token or the Duo Mobile app running on a smartphone or tablet.
-Using the push notification on a Duo Mobile application is the most convenient method: just press “approve” on the Duo Mobile app.
+You can use the Duo Mobile app running on a smartphone or tablet.
+Using the push notification on a Duo Mobile application is the most convenient method: just press 'approve' on the Duo Mobile app.
 Using the push notification requires data or Wi-Fi on the device running the Duo Mobile app.
 In a situation where you do not have access to data on your device, you can still use the passcode provided in the Duo Mobile application to sign-in.

-You can set up multiple devices with Duo such as a smartphone and a tablet or Duo token.
+You can set up multiple devices with Duo such as a smartphone and a tablet.
 If you have lost access to your device(s) you can contact the IT Service Desk for assistance.
-IT Service desk hours are 8:00 AM to 4:00 PM Monday through Friday.
+IT Service desk hours are 8:00 AM to 4:00 PM EST Monday through Friday.